 This image may not be used to state or imply ESA endorsement of any company or product.

-Huygens heat shield preparations.
-Technicians working on the heat shield for the European Space Agency's Huygens probe, launched from Earth in 1997 as part of the Cassini-Huygens mission.
-After separating from NASA's Cassini orbiter, this shield absorbed the heat generated entering the atmosphere of Titan, Saturn's largest moon, at high speeds in January 2005.
-Huygens then descended to the surface by parachute.
+Huygens probe preparations.
+This European Space Agency probe (1.3 metres wide, 350 kilograms) was launched from Earth in 1997 as part of the Cassini-Huygens mission.
+After separating from NASA's Cassini orbiter, Huygens entered the atmosphere of Titan, Saturn's largest moon, in January 2005, descending to the surface by parachute.
 Data on the atmosphere and surface from its six instruments, were relayed by Cassini to Earth.
+Here, Huygens is seen without its heat shield and thermal cover, at an early stage of the pre-launch integration process.
 Construction was by the French Aerospatiale company.
 Integration took place in Germany.

 Model release not required.
 Property release not required.